ester-agishtein/SefariaChallenge/README.md

 ###<ins>About the project:</ins>
 The Jewish Liturgey Map was made for the Sefaria 2020 challenge.
-The challenge was to contribute [Sefaria])(https://www.sefaria.org/),a digital libary for Jewish texts.
+The challenge was to contribute to [Sefaria](https://www.sefaria.org/), a digital libary for Jewish texts.
-We decided to combine Sefaria's and the Google Maps API to create a pictoral representation of when and where these texts were written.
+We decided to combine Sefaria's and the Google Maps's API to create a pictoral representation of when and where these texts were written.

 ##<ins>Technologies used:</ins>